khanhas/AppVolumePlugin/README.md

 ## Bangs
 Both parent and child:
 - `!CommandMeasure MeasureName "Update"`
-  You can use this bang after change measure option so you do not have to set `DynamicVariables = 1`
+  You can use this bang after changing measure option so you do not have to set `DynamicVariables = 1`
+  Eg: `LeftMouseUpAction = [!SetOption AppIndex2 NumType Volume][!CommandMeasure AppIndex2 "Update"]`

 Only child:
 - `!CommandMeasure MeasureName "SetVolume x"`